How to fix connection problems with Google Chrome

 Scan for malware

-Malware (computer virus, spyware, adware, rootkits, trojan horse, worms, etc.) can also cause connection problems with Google Chrome.
+Malware (computer viruses, spyware, adware, rootkits, trojan horses, worms, etc.) can also cause connection problems with Google Chrome.

 You can scan your computer for malware using Malwarebytes, Kaspersky Virus Removal Tool, ESET Online Virus Scanner, Emsisoft Emergency Kit.

-If one of these scanners finds malware, you follow their steps to remove it.
+If one of these scanners finds malware, you follow their instructions to remove it.

 Restart modem, router, and computer

 Turn off your modem, router, and computer.
-Then turn on your modem, router, and computer.
+Wait a minute.
+Turn on your modem, router, and computer.

 Uninstall and reinstall Google Chrome